derek-knox/Coding-For-Designers/Coding For Designers/Preface.md

 Chapter five, *Coding and JavaScript*, will reinforce what has been learned, but specifically in the context of JavaScript.
 JavaScript is the most accessible programming language today.
 If you have pushed a button on a web page, then you have been impacted by JavaScript.

-Finally, in chapter six *Deconstructing Designs*, we will put everything we have learned to practice.
+Finally in chapter six, *Deconstructing Designs*, we will put everything we have learned to practice.
 We will do so by analyzing and deconstructing the user interfaces of a few impactful applications.
 We will then selectively reconstruct portions of the UI relative to the previously introduced concepts.

 Let’s do this.